 Moville is a small town and coastal resort situated on the Inishowen shoreline 2½ miles within the entrance to Lough Foyle.
 It has a pier that is used by fishing vessels and small craft plus visitor boat moorings between it and Carrickarory Pier to the southwest.

-The spire of Moville church, located 600 metres northeast of the quay, will be visible above the treetops along with a second smaller Presbyterian church spire situated at the west end of Moville.
+The spire of Moville church, located 600 metres northeast of the quay, will be visible above the treetops, along with a second more diminutive Presbyterian church spire situated at the west end of Moville.

-Anchor to the south of the pier head in sand and mud in depths of two metres.
-Small boats and tenders may land inside the pier where a slip may be found.
-It is possible to come alongside the wall on the outside or southeast side of the pier where 1.5 metres is available at LWS.
+Anchor to the south of the pier head in sand and mud at a depth of two metres.
+Small boats and tenders may land inside the pier, where a slip may be found.
+It is possible to come alongside the wall on the outside or southeast side of the pier, where 1.5 metres is available at LWS.

-By the early to mid-C19th, the town became the dominant centre for markets, trade and milling in the east Inishowen peninsula with a bustling maritime trade.
-By the second half of the 19th century, it had grown to become a major point of embarkation for many travellers, especially emigrants to the new world.
+By the early to mid-19th century, the town had become the dominant centre for markets, trade, and milling in the east of the Inishowen peninsula, with a bustling maritime trade.
+By the second half of the 19th century, it had grown to become a major point of embarkation for many travellers, especially emigrants to the New World.
 Steamships of the Anchor Line, of Glasgow, and others en route from Glasgow to New York City regularly called at Moville to pick up additional passengers.
 The Lough Foyle harbour pilots were stationed here and the Moville Coastguard Station was established in 1856 to prevent unnecessary loss of life and improve maritime safety.
-The port played an important role in the town up until the middle of the twentieth century.
+The port was essential to the town until the middle of the twentieth century.

 During the Victorian period, the town enjoyed popularity as a seaside resort.
 It was ‘Monty’s’grandfather ‘Robert’ who built Montgomery Terrace in 1884.
 This period has left Moville with a handsome 'green' and a large seaside park in the Victorian style.
 The park features classic Victorian bandstands, walking trails, playgrounds, a coastal footpath and sweeping views east across the waters of the lough to Northern Ireland.